-- Must satisfy all degree requirements - Must attain a 3.0 cumulative GPA in all work completed at Concordia - Must attain a 3.0 GPA within specialization - File a completed and signed graduation application with the Office of the Registrar
+- Must satisfy all degree requirements - Must attain a 3.0 cumulative GPA in all work completed at Concordia - Must register for the appropriate graduation course during published registration times.

 Graduation (Latin) Honors

 (Undergraduate Students Only)

 Degree seeking, 4-year undergraduate students with at least 60 credit hours in residence and whose cumulative Concordia grade point average is 3.50 or higher at the end of the term in which the student completes degree requirements are eligible for graduation with honors.
 This academic status is recorded on the student's official transcript.